The Battle of Algiers

 A remarkable film, and one that hit me very hard.
 I’m still processing all my thoughts, but I know I’ve never seen anything like this before.

-Curious as to what the negative reaction to this film might look like, I read some of the one star reviews on Letterboxd.
+Curious as to what the negative reaction to this film might look like, I read some of the one star essays on Letterboxd.
 Within a brief span I found someone saying they watched the film shortly after 9/11/01 and how could they possibly sympathize with Arabs, no matter the circumstances.
 At the same time, I found someone else who said the film was appalling because it was attempting to create sympathy for the French, and how could anyone have any sympathy for a colonial population.

 You could argue this shows the film is balanced.
 I would instead argue it shows the continuation of our society’s descent into viewing everything as teams and sports.